 Addiction relapse rates are around 40% to 60%, which is consistent with other chronic diseases, such as diabetes and hypertension.
 For many, relapse is a part of the recovery process, but it’s possible to achieve lasting recovery after several relapses.
 Still, that doesn’t mean a relapse is inevitable.

-What If I Relapse?
+What if I Relapse?

 Relapse is a part of recovery for many people who eventually achieve lasting sobriety.
 It doesn’t mean all your efforts in addiction treatment have failed.
 Each moment in treatment that you are not in active addiction is worth something.
 Plus, time in treatment means gaining valuable insight into your substance use disorder.